Algorithms for group isomorphism via group extensions and cohomology: When Aut(Q) is too big

-In other words, to make the row spans of the bottom $b$ rows equal, it is never necessary to add any multiples of the top $k$ rows to the bottom $b$ rows, as the bottom $b$ rows already have equal row spans that are preserved by all permutations.
+In other words, to make the row spans of the bottom $b$ rows equal, it is never necessary to add any multiples of the top $k$ rows to the bottom $b$ rows, as the bottom $b$ rows already have equal row spans that are preserved by all relevant permutations, in particular, by $\sigma$.

 The sub-matrix $\gamma$ contributes by adding elements of $B^2_{prod}(Q, A)$ to $\tb{f_1}$, so that $\left( \right) \tb{f_1}$ corresponds to a cocycle that is cohomologous to $f_1$.
 Finally, the contribution of the sub-matrix $\alpha$ is to send $f_1$ to a pseudo-congruent cocycle, since $\alpha \in \aut(A)$.
 Therefore we have shown that $(\alpha, \delta, \sigma)$ is an isomorphism of the cohomology classes $f_1, f_2$.